 Egypt – the reefs of Marsaalam, Hurghada, Sharm or the iconic snorkeling at BlueHole in Dahab.
 When you get a chance to vacation in Egypt, snorkeling in the warm and clear waters will be the perfect way to spend the day.
 Whether it’s a hotel reef or a snorkeling trip with a local dive center, knowing how to handle ABC equipment will make it easier for you to enjoy the reef.

-Asia – here you will find beautiful reefs, swimming attractions with whale sharks or a trip to a nearby lake with crystal and warm water.
+Asia – here you will find beautiful reefs, attractions such as swimming with whale sharks or a trip to a nearby lake with crystal and warm water.
 In many Asian countries, in addition to the typical snorkeling trips to the reefs, you can watch sharks or manta rays up close.

 Snorkeling excursions combined with lunch on the white sand beach of a tranquil bay are the perfect way to spend the day.